simon-epfl/notes-ba3-simon/probastats/resume.typ

 $ "bias"(hat(mu)) = E(hat(mu)) - mu = E(1/n sum_(i=1)^(n) y_i) - mu = mu - mu = 0 $
 mais
 $ "bias"(hat(sigma)^2) = E(hat(sigma)^2) - sigma^2 = ... = - sigma^2 / n $

+For example,
+an estimator that is equally likely to underestimate g(θ) by 1,000,000 units or to overestimate g(θ ) by 1,000,000 units would be an unbiased estimator, but it would never yield an estimate close to g(θ).
+Therefore, the mere fact that an estimator is unbiased does not necessarily imply that the estimator is good or even reasonable.